Manage a Team

 • Can existing employees be promoted or restructured to fill the gap?

 For example, if you’re running a busy restaurant, you might notice that your kitchen staff is constantly swamped during peak hours.
 Instead of hiring another cook, promoting a reliable line cook to a sous chef and hiring a new line cook might be more effective.
+You may also be considering hiring seasonally, in which case you should evaluate which months comprise your busy season.

 Even if you’re a small business, don’t go it alone.
 Assemble a team to help you with the hiring process.
 This could include: